kabbeghub/dealio-legal/docs/terms-of-service.md

 _Last updated: August 25, 2025_

-By using Dealio (“App”), you agree to the following terms:
+By using Dealio, you agree to the following terms:

 ## Use of Service
 - You must be at least 13 years old to create an account.